pulumi/copilot-api-samples/README.md

 "conversationId":"369a280c-63f3-4ee6-a13d-c1035a3d05de" ...
 ```

-You can use this conversation ID for multi-turn conversations, in which you can refer to
+You can use this conversation ID for multi-turn conversations, in which you can refer to what you or Copilot has said earlier:

 ```
 curl -L "$PULUMI_COPILOT_URL" \